| |

 Europe

-Click on the photo for a look at a couple interesting slide rules.
 The one pictured top left is a 6" rule and probably a promotion given out by Solid State Electronics of Illinois.
-It comes on a nifty little leather pocket protector. #601-1 made by Diwa in Denmark.

 The second slide rule is my favorite to actually use.
 It's made by Nestler of Germany, model Nr.
 0291.
 It works very smooth with no sidplay.
 Wish I had this one in High School.
-It sometimes took two people to move the cheap plastic one I had.

 Larger Photo

-This slide rule was manufactured by Pickett.
+| Cleveland Institute Of Electronics Slide Rule This slide rule was manufactured by Pickett.
 It's model number N-515-T and is made specifically for electronics use.
-This slide rule was distributed by the Cleveland Institute of Electronics.

 One side is a standard engineering slide rule.
-The reverse side has scales for reactance and resonance, and electronics formulas such as ohm's law for AC and DC circuits, parallel resistance, coupled inductance, frequency and wavelength, temperature conversion, etc.
+The reverse side has scales for reactance and resonance, and electronics

 The heck with a pocket protector.
 The leather case has a removable belt loop for those that wanted to look really geeky.